usdot-jpo-ode/jpo-geojsonconverter/README.md

 ### Software Prerequisites

 The GeoJsonConverter is a micro service that runs as an independent application but serves the sole purpose of converting JSON objects created by the JPO-ODE via Apache Kafka.
-To support these JSON objects, the GeoJsonConverter application utilizes some classes from the JPO-ODE repository.
-This is included into the GeoJsonConverter as a submodule but the JPO-ODE should also be run independently of the jpo-geojsonconverter.
+To support these JSON objects, the GeoJsonConverter application utilizes some classes from the JPO-ODE.
+These classes are referenced in the GeoJsonConverter by pulling the built `.jar` artifact from GitHub Maven Central.
 The JPO-ODE is still required to launch Kafka, Zookeeper, the ASN1 decoder and create the required Kafka topics.
 All other required dependencies will automatically be downloaded and installed as part of the Docker build process.

 - Docker: <https://docs.docker.com/engine/installation/>
 - Docker-Compose: <https://docs.docker.com/compose/install/>